-Set up and customise a Remote Check in myCochlear Professional (mCP) using these steps:
+Set up and customize a Remote Check in myCochlear Professional Portal (mCP) using these steps:

-- 1 Enrol the patient: Use the Online Services tab in the left navigation panel of mCP to enrol your patients (see earlier guidance about Remote Care enrolment).

-3 Schedule dates: The first Remote Check completed by a patient is called the basel check and is sent immediately upon enrol into Remote Care.
-You can then select the - 2 Customise the check details: Choose the check type as an adult or paediatric check.
+- 1 Enroll the patient: Use the Online Services tab in the left navigation panel of mCP to enroll your patients (see earlier guidance about Remote Care enrollment). - 2 Customize the check details: Choose the check type as an adult or Pediatric check.
 This will present the appropriate Remote Check questions for patients or carers.
 Assign the activities you wish the patient to complete.
 All activities are selected by default, requiring you to uncheck any tasks not required for the patient to complete.
 Consider the purpose for the Remote Check and whether patients have the required attention, skill and support level to complete the full range of tasks.
-Hardware Health and Usage data is not customisable and is captured and sent automatically with every check. - 3 Schedule dates: The first Remote Check completed by a patient is called the baseline check and is sent immediately upon enrolment into Remote Care.
+Hardware Health and Usage data is not customizable and is captured and sent automatically with every check. - Schedule dates: The first Remote Check completed by a patient is called the baseline check and is sent immediately upon enrollment into Remote Care.
 You can then select the timing of the next check to provide a second set of results for comparison against the baseline.
 The timing of follow-up checks can be based on your clinic schedules or as agreed by you and your patient.
 Pre-set options are for 3, 6 and 12 months or select 'other' to specify an exact date for the next Remote Check.
-Dates for future Remote Checks can be changed or cancelled within the Online Services section of mCP. - 4 Set up notifications: You can opt-in to receive email notifications for completed checks or new patient messages awaiting your review.
+Dates for future Remote Checks can be changed or cancelled within the Online Services section of mCP. - 4 Set up notifications: : You can opt-in to receive email notifications for completed checks or new patient messages awaiting your review.
 Set up your clinician notification preferences within the 'My Account' section of mCP.
 Notifications are disabled by default.